Diet for Diabetes should include the following simple 3-point approach-

 Further Reading –

-Diabetes: Understanding health risks and effective diet-lifestyle measures
+Diabetes: Understanding health risks, treatment, and taking effective diet-lifestyle measures

 Incorporating the DASH diet to reduce BP, BMI and Cardiovascular risk